 Visit the St. Saint Gregory of Narek Cathedral

 The biggest church in Vanadzor is The St. Gregory the Illuminator church which is visible mostly everywhere from higher spots of Vanadzor.

-Built-in the beginning of 1990s, the St. Gregory the Illuminator is a very photogenic construction that has beautifully painted walls from the inside.
+Built in the beginning of the 1990s, the St. Gregory the Illuminator is a very photogenic construction that has beautifully painted walls from the inside.